Pythm/ad-ModeManagement/README.md

 ```

 In additon to the outside switch pr person you can configure one switch that prevents the app from setting away with `keep_mode_when_outside`.
 This is reset at the time defined with `morning_start_listen_time`.

+You can also set `delay_before_setting_away` as a delay in seconds before setting away mode when no one is home.

 ### Vacuum cleaners
 If no adults are home, `vacuum` cleaners will start.
 They will return to their dock if an adult returns home.
 You can prevent them to start with sensors in the list `prevent_vacuum`.